christianacca/web-api-starter/docs/deploy-app.md

       2. [Approve](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments) the environment(s) listed in the UI to allow the deployment to continue for each of those respective environments
          ![queued deployment](./assets/infra-release-queued.png)
          **IMPORTNT**: the option to deploy to staging and prod environments will be enabled only when the branch that triggered the initial workflow is a release branch (eg release/2022.01)
-4. Every environment: Add pod identity
-   1. Manually run the workflow [Infrastructure Add AKS Pod-identity](../.github/workflows/infra-add-aks-pod-identity.yml), selecting the name of the environment to deploy to (for example demo)
-   2. For all environments except dev you will need to [approve deployment](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)

 ### Deploying infra from CI/CD